Welcome to “Social Security Q&A.” You ask a Social Security question, and our guest expert provides the answer.

 This week’s question is from Lester:

 “My question concerns Social Security survivors benefits.
 If I should pass away before my full retirement age (FRA) and before collecting any benefit at all, will my surviving spouse receive benefits based on the age that I pass away?”

 Lester: This is a good question, because survivors benefits are an important aspect of the Social Security retirement program.

 The amount that your spouse will receive will differ depending on whether you claim benefits or not.
 If you do not claim benefits, the amount will depend on your age when you die.

-Let’s compare these situations first.
-Then, I will describe how the benefit may change depending on when your wife claims survivors benefits.
+Let’s compare those situations first.
+Then, I will describe how the benefit may change depending on when your spouse claims survivors benefits.

 If you do not claim your own retirement benefit and you die before your full retirement age (FRA), then survivors benefits will be based on your benefit at full retirement age.

 For example, if your benefit is $1,000 per month at FRA and you die before your FRA, Social Security will determine the survivors benefits based on this $1,000.

 On the other hand, if you claimed your own benefit at 64, your retirement benefit would be less than that hypothetical $1,000, and the survivors benefits would be based on this smaller amount.
 (There is a limit on the size of this reduction.
 The reduction cannot be below 82.5%.
 So, if you claimed at 62, the Social Security Administration would base the survivors benefits on $825 even though your benefit would be smaller.)

 The situation changes if you live beyond your full retirement age.
 If you claim benefits after FRA, the survivors benefits will be based on your retirement benefit, and delayed claiming increases your Social Security benefits by 8% each year until age 70.